Cocodrilette/rest-server-scaffold/README.md

 # REST Server scaffold | *v0.2.0*

+Here are a simple bases for you tu build your next amazing app.

 ## **Important**

 1. **This project if not ready for production, some sentive data are expose for development reason (see: `public/index.html`)**